Build Muscle and Lose Fat – Articles on Weightlifting, Diet, and Nutritional Supplements

 The Top 5 Best Chest Exercises

-More importantly, the pecs are involved in one of the main powerlifting exercises, the bench press.
+Serious fitness enthusiasts and athletes know that the pecs are involved in one of the main powerlifting exercises, the bench press.
 The bench press is one of three exercises, including squats and deadlifts, in a standard big 3 powerlifting competition.
 For this reason, it is always important for powerlifters to increase their chest strength.

 Therefore it seems to me that everyone has a reason to train their chest, including men, women, athletes, bodybuilders, powerlifters, strongmen… everyone; and here are the top 5 best chest exercises you should use.